opencomputeproject/Time-Appliance-Project/README.md

   * [phc2sys](https://github.com/richardcochran/linuxptp) to copy clock values from the Time Card to the NIC
 ## NIC
 Most of the general purpose hardware can be used.
-For the improved precision of NTP or PTP there can be extra requirements:
+For the improved precision of NTP or PTP there can be extra requirements below.

 ### Form-Factor
 * Standard PCIe Stand-up HHHL Half-Height, Half-Length -or- [OCP NIC 3.0](https://www.opencompute.org/wiki/Server/Mezz)
 * Single Slot - Passive Cooling Solution